google/google-ctf/infrastructure/kubernetes/walkthrough.md

 telnet $(kctf-chal-ip demo-challenge) 1
 ```

 This connects you to the challenge with a proof of work in front.
-Just type **00** to bypass the proof of work (told you a difficulty of 1 wasn't gonna cut it).
+Just type **00** to pass the proof of work (told you a difficulty of 1 wasn't gonna cut it).
+If it doesn't work, try again (or run the script :).

 And that's it, now that you saw how to push a challenge and update it, let's clean up to save some resources.

 ## Let's just clean the challenge
 This is the last step of the walkthrough, and this step you probably want to do at the end of the CTF to save resources.

-Run:
+To delete a challenge, run:
 ```
 kctf-chal-kill demo-challenge
 ```